The Constitution of LadoniaRatified in 1997 by Popular Vote

 Section 2.
 All decrees and appointments must be made official through publication on Internet, either, or preferably through both of, citizen mailing lists (CML) and/or in The Ladonian Herald.

 Section 3.
-The appointed Ministers shall through their Ministries propose legislation, which shall have the force of law at the moment they are ratified by the State Secretary, the Queen or the President.
+The appointed Ministers shall through their Ministries propose legislation, which shall have the force of law at the moment they are ratified by the State Secretary or the Queen or the President.

 Section 4.
-A President or a Queen may be forced to abdicate only after a simple majority vote for it within the Cabinet. (a) A new Prime Minister may be elected upon a simple majority vote of “No Confidence” by the Cabinet, or when the sitting Prime Minister calls for a snap election.
+A President or a Queen may be forced to abdicate only after a super majority vote for it within the Cabinet. (a) A new Prime Minister may be elected upon a simple majority vote of “No Confidence” by the Cabinet, or when the sitting Prime Minister calls for a snap election.

 Section 5.
-The Secretary, President and Queen must be citizens of Ladonia.
+The Secretary, Queen, and all Ministers must be citizens of Ladonia.